Your horse requires special care in the winter in order to keep him healthy.

 Consider Using Horse Blankets

-Some horses may benefit from horse blankets.
-Generally horses which are older or which grow only thin coats will need the extra protection of a horse blanket.
+Some horses may benefit from horse blankets or a turnout blanket.
+Generally older horses or horses which grow only thin coats and not a winter coat will need the extra protection of a horse blanket.
+Clipped horses may also benefit from a blanket.

 If you choose to blanket your horse, then make sure that you have a few different blankets to use when temperatures fluctuate or when one blanket gets wet and needs to be removed.